Graduate Faculty Mentoring Award

-Any faculty member who directly mentors graduate students in A&S is eligible to be nominated.
+Any faculty member who directly mentors graduate students in Arts & Sciences is eligible to be nominated.

 Any graduate student in A&S can nominate a member of the faculty who routinely directs graduate research and/or serves as an exemplary mentor in capacities beyond directing thesis and dissertation research.
-Complete nominations are due January 31, 2020 (5PM).
+Complete nominations are due Friday, February 10, 2023 (5PM, ET).

 - At least two letters of support from A&S graduate students or recent graduate alumni (past 2 years) who have benefited from mentoring by the nominated faculty member.